 - Don’t place a restriction on a Blogs length.
 Make it as short or long as is required to convey your message effectively.

 - Only use professionals with good research and writing skills if you outsource.
-Those $3 articles which many Internet marketers say you should be adding to your Blog are generally disregarded by serious buyers as they rarely have any substance to them.
+Low quality articles you can buy for very little are generally disregarded by serious buyers as they rarely have any substance to them.

 - Look at your circle of associates and invite them to contribute.
 Always acknowledge them as the author when you do.